-If you spend a lot on car payments, house payments, food expenses, and other big-ticket items, you’ll need a lot of income to pay those bills in retirement.
+If your on the hook for a mortgage payment, food expenses, new car bills, and other big-ticket items, you’ll need a lot of income in retirement.
 But if you downsize your lifestyle and live far below your means, you won’t need as much to cover your expenses.

-You’ll need less money to live, which means you won’t need such a large nest egg after walking away from your job.
+You’ll need less money to live, which means you can create a smaller nest egg.

 How To Live Below Your Means

 So how can you live below your means?
-Typical financial advice includes living frugally, spending mindfully, and convincing yourself to stop buying unnecessary.
-It also entails the value of the latte factor and cutting out avocado toast.
+Typical financial advice includes living frugally, spending mindfully, and convincing yourself to stop buying unnecessary stuff.
+It also includes the value of the latte factor and cutting out avocado toast.